16 Best Practices Of CI/CD Pipeline To Speed Test Automation

 Staging Environment Loosely Mimicking The Production Environment

 Irrespective of the version-control tool being used for tracking code changes, usage of development & testing environments is common in all of them.
-Development team can make use of different ‘development branches’ for different set of customers, but the code would still be pushed to the Production server/Staging Server.
+The development team can make use of different ‘development branches’ for a different set of customers, but the code would still be pushed to the Production server/Staging Server.
 For improved effectiveness, the staging environment should ideally mirror the production environment.
 A common mistake I have observed is related to live traffic.
 Often Staging environment misses out on live traffic that your production environment has to go through for handling the load.
 Here are 13 reasons why Staging Environment is failing for your organization.

 This approach makes it easy for deploying working code from staging server to production server.
 In fact, developers should also have the flexibility where they can create & setup new environments on the click of a button.
 There are tools like Jenkins which can help to achieve the same.
 Usage of tools common to the development team & DevOps team would be vital in streamlining the best practices of CI/CD process.